shravzzv/shravzzv/README.md

 My ultimate goal in life is simple: to be happy and to be the best friend I can be to myself.
 I'm on a journey of self-discovery and self-improvement, and I'm excited to share this adventure with fellow developers and learners.

-Let's connect, collaborate, and code our way to success.
-Join me on this exciting journey!

 ## Currently learning

-To have a strong understanding of programming fundamentals from the first principles I'm using The Odin Project curriculum.
+To have a strong understanding of programming from the first principles I'm using [The Odin Project](https://www.theodinproject.com) curriculum.

 ![The Odin Project](https://www.skillfinder.com.au/media/wysiwyg/the-odin-project-logo-skill-finder-partners-page.png)